Exploring Scotland’s Five Scotch Whisky Regions

 With Charles Doig inspired pagoda roofs and traditional dunnage warehouses confidently cohabiting with state-of-the-art engineering, many of Speyside’s distilleries have a production process that might well be described as a juxtaposition of old and new methodology.

-Whether whisky expert or enthusiastic amateur, Speyside’s distilleries give their visitors much more than a mere whisky tour with tastings, nosings and a dram to finish proceedings.
+Whether whisky expert or enthusiastic amateur, Speyside’s distilleries give their visitors much more than a mere with tastings, nosings and a dram to finish proceedings.
 They offer a rare insight into the production process from the stillman, the cooper, the warehouseman and the malt master; who given time might lift the lid on stories of illicit stills and excise men who were once part of everyday life in this part of the world.

 However, it would be rude to overlook some of the many other things that the region has to offer.